CyberCookie/siegel/README.md

 <br />

-There is another signature when you only specify absolute path to js entry file:<br />
+There is another signature when you only specify absolute path to js entry file:

 ```js
 import siegel from 'siegel'